 - Dalí Theatre-Museum – An art museum dedicated to the life of the artist Salvador Dalí.

-- Cathedral of Girona – An incredible roman Catholic church that was built between the between the 11th and 18th centuries.
+- Cathedral of Girona – An incredible roman Catholic church that was built between the 11th and 18th centuries.
 What makes it unique is the variety of architectural styles you can see in its walls and façades.

 - Museum of Jewish History – This museum is a representation of the significant Jewish community of Catalonia.